-This blog is brought to you by a special guest, Spivey Consulting Group.
+This blog is from special guest, Spivey Consulting Group.

 One of the most persistent law school admissions myths is the notion that schools consider every LSAT score – or the average score – for individual applicants when assessing their admissions profile.
 This is a particularly tough myth to counter because it often originates from the carefully crafted semantics law schools themselves use in describing how they view multiple tests.

 Put in practical terms, it behooves an applicant to retake the LSAT if they feel like they haven’t reached their potential.
 This not a green light to take the test 6 or more times without regard to its effect on your application.
 An extreme amount of takes may indicate larger issues to an admissions office, but that’s an exceptionally rare case.
 For the vast majority of scenarios, to retake for a higher score presents all opportunity with no downside.